ietf-rats-wg/eat/draft-ietf-rats-eat.md

 between manufacturers).

-UEIDs are not designed for direct use by humans (e.g., printing on the case of a device), so no textual representation is defined.
+UEIDs are not designed for direct use by humans (e.g., printing on the case of a device), so no such representation is defined.

 There are privacy considerations for UEIDs.
 See {{ueidprivacyconsiderations}}.